Nero-Study-Hat/Nero-Study-Hat/README.md

 - 👋 Hi, I’m @Nero-Study-Hat
-- 🌱 I’m currently learning ethical hacking, web development, 3D animation with Blender and game development with Godot.
+- 🌱 I’m currently learning ethical hacking, web development, 3D animation with Blender and game development.

 <!---
 Nero-Study-Hat/Nero-Study-Hat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.